syncfusion-content/blazor-docs/blazor/datagrid/aggregates.md

 * **TrueCount:** Counts the number of true values in the column.
 * **FalseCount:** Counts the number of false values in the column.

-Here is an example that demonstrates how to use built-in aggregates types in the Syncfusion&reg; Grid:
+Here is an example that demonstrates how to use built-in aggregates types in the Syncfusion<sup style="font-size:70%">&reg;</sup> Grid:

 {% tabs %}
 {% highlight razor tabtitle="Index.razor" %}